 Cons

-#3 Fussie Cat Market Fresh Quail & Duck Meal Recipe Dry Cat Food
+#3 Fussie Cat Market Fresh Duck Recipe Dry Cat Food

-If your cat suffers from food allergies, this quail and duck meal recipe might be a better pick than the salmon formula.
-Not only is it completely chicken-free, but it is made with two novel protein sources: quail and duck.
-Both of these appear at the top of the ingredients list.
+If your cat suffers from food allergies, this duck recipe might be a better pick than the salmon formula.
+Not only is it completely chicken-free, but it is made with a novel protein source: duck.
+This appears at the top of the ingredients list.

-Unfortunately, peas and pea flour appear on the list of ingredients here, too.
-Combined with alfalfa meal, cranberries, and blueberries, these ingredients contribute to an estimated carbohydrate content around 30% which is much higher than I’d like.
+Unfortunately, peas and pea flour appear on the ingredient list, too.
+Combined with alfalfa meal, cranberries, and blueberries, these ingredients contribute to an estimated carbohydrate content around 30%, which is much higher than I’d like.

 Another downside of this formula is that the main source of added fat is plant-based.
-Sunflower oil is a rich source of omega-6 fatty acids, but I’d rather see the duck fat (a source of omega-3s) listed first.
+Sunflower oil is a rich source of omega-6 fatty acids, but an animal-based fat would be preferable.

 Overall, this is a protein-rich dry food with moderate fat content and high carbohydrate content.